shamilton1/ML-Development-Stack-From-Xilinx/labs/tsc_part2.md

 	# cd /xlnx/xfdnn_tools/compile/
 	```

-5. This next command will execute the GoogLeNet-v1 compiler using a prototxt for caffe.
-Here you will pass the GoogLeNetv1 prototxt along with the caffemodel from the `models/flowers102` dir.
-Note: In step 2, you entered the caffe container, which is needed to run the xfDNN tools.
-Outside the container the dir structure is `/home/centos/xfdnn_18_04_02/...` in the container this maps to `/xlnx/`
+5. The next command will execute the GoogLeNet-v1 compiler using a prototxt for caffe.
+Here you will pass the GoogLeNetv1 prototxt and the caffemodel from the `models/flowers102` dir. **Note**: In step 2 you entered the caffe container, which is needed to run the xfDNN tools.
+Outside the container the dir structure is `/home/centos/xfdnn_18_04_02/...` in the container this maps to `/xlnx/`.

     The compiler version you will use is `xf_dnn_compiler_inflamable.pyc`.
 The parameters are:
     - `[-n,]` - Input prototxt for compiler